playerofgames/obsidian-mia-theme/README.md

 ### Example 2

-Here is the source view of an example with a `drop-cap` and `invert-dark`:
+Here is an example with a `drop-cap` and `invert-dark`, in source mode:

 ![](img/mia-dropcap-source.webp)